-When I was at FreeCharge, I did significant data engineering.
+When I was at FreeCharge, I did quite a bit of data engineering.
 One of the recurring patterns that I saw was:

 - A new product or feature gets launched.